qamarian-dtp/cart/README.md

-# cart
+# cart: An implementation of the Cart ADT
-This package/repository implements a data type that can be used to collect items around a program.
+This package implements the cart data type, a data type that could be used to collect items from around a program.
+See a more detailed documentation on [GoDoc](https://godoc.org/github.com/qamarian-dtp/cart).